vivizuma/odin-web-scraper/knowledge-check.md

-## Organizing Your Javascript Code Introduction
+## Organizing Your JavaScript Code Introduction

 ## Objects and Object Constructors

-* Write an object constructor and instantiate the object.
+* How do you write an object constructor and instantiate the object?
-* Describe what a prototype is and how it can be used.
+* What is a prototype and how can it be used?
-* Explain prototypal inheritance.
+* What is prototypal inheritance?
-* Understand the basic do’s and don’t’s of prototypal inheritance.
+* What are the basic do’s and don’t’s of prototypal inheritance?
 * How does this behave in different situations?